open-metadata/openmetadata-deployment/terraform/hybrid-ingestion-runner/aws/README.md

 - `argowf.s3_bucket_name`: Name of the S3 bucket to use for the Argo Workflows logs.
 If not specified, a random name will be generated with the `argo-workflows-` prefix.

+### Identity mode for Argo Workflows pods

+The Argo Workflows components (controller & server) require an IAM role to access AWS resources, such as S3 logs and the database.
+You can choose between AWS IAM Roles for Service Accounts (IRSA) or Pod Identity (such as kube2iam).
+Set the variable `argowf_identity_mode` to either `"irsa"` (default) or `"pod_identity"`.

+- `"irsa"`: Uses the EKS OIDC provider to assign the IAM role to the Kubernetes service account.
+- `"pod_identity"`: Uses a pod identity solution (e.g., kube2iam) to assign the IAM role to pods via annotation.

+Ensure that if using Pod Identity, your cluster has the necessary Pod Identity components installed and configured.

 ## Ingestion Pods

 ### Access to the AWS Secrets Manager